These cupcakes are THE perfect special occasion treat!

 Depending on how full you fill your cupcake tins, you may or may not have leftover cream cheese filling.
 It takes a few tries to get it to end up perfectly proportioned without running out, but if you divide it up between the pans before dolloping it on, you can do a pretty good job of distributing it just right.

 I also love to sprinkle powdered sugar on the top so that they look a little fancier than a plain chocolate cupcake.
 In my opinion, the cream cheese filling makes them too rich to add frosting but nobody wants to take a bite of a plain ol’ cupcake.
+You could add a little cream to the top to make it look pretty and perhaps add a slice of a strawberry too.
 Sometimes I’ll make a heart cutout of parchment paper and sift powdered sugar over it for a pretty design (like these little cakes).

 Make them for your next birthday party and watch them disappear in 5 seconds flat!